vasilvestre/SyliusGridBundle/docs/field_types.md

     {
         $gridBuilder
             ->addField(
-                DateTimeField::create('birthday', 'Y:m:d H:i:s') // this format is the default value, but you can modify it ->setLabel('app.ui.birthday')
+                DateTimeField::create('birthday', 'Y:m:d H:i:s', null) // this format and timezone are the default value, but you can modify it
+                    ->setLabel('app.ui.birthday')
             )
         ;